 My Alocasia lost all its leaves!
 Should I throw it out?

 - There's still hope!
-Unlike many other low-light tropical plants, Alocasias as able to bounce back, even if they have lost all their leaves.
+Unlike many other low-light tropical plants, Alocasias are able to bounce back, even if they have lost all their leaves.
 This is due to the reserve energy they store in their thick tubers.
-If your Alocasia is looking worse for wear, we recommend placing it outdoor in a shaded area during the spring or summer.
+If your Alocasia is looking worse for wear, we recommend placing it outdoors in a shaded area during the spring or summer.
 We've revived many a fallen Alocasia this way at the Greenery shade house and are happy to say they can come back with a vengeance!